Toluna-IP/tolunaintegratedpaneldocs/sdk/flutter.md

 2. Add the SDK dependency to the configuration file pubspec.yaml.
 - ``` dependencies: integrated_panel: ^1.0.0  ```
 3. Get all the package dependencies of Android by running ```flutter pub get. ```
-4. To get all the package dependencies of IOS.
-Run flutter pod update
+4. To get all the package dependencies of IOS, run flutter pod update

 ## Step 2: Initialize the SDK